Le Bourget: Highways

 The town is served by two major Highways (Autoroutes), A1 autoroute in the north of the town, and A86 autoroute in the south of the city.
 Those two highways ensure a direct connection to major Paris Region hubs like La Defense (A86 West), Bobigny (A86 East), Roissy Charles de Gaulle Airport (A1 North), Paris (A1 South).

 Air

 Paris–Le Bourget Airport is the first business flights airport in Europe.
 It connects with 800 destinations in Europe.

 On May 8, 1927, the White Bird (l'Oiseau blanc) took off from Le Bourget and its pilots, Charles Nungesser and François Coli, hoped to reach New York City without stopovers.
-Unfortunately the plane disappeared without a trace.
+The plane disappeared without a trace.
 It was finally Charles Lindbergh who made the first air crossing of the North Atlantic between New York and Paris on May 21, 1927.
 He was welcomed as the "victor" of the North Atlantic, posing on his Spirit of St. Louis.
 An enormous crowd also welcomed Edouard Daladier on September 29, 1938, after the signing of the Munich Agreement signed between Germany, France, the United Kingdom and Italy represented respectively by Adolf Hitler, Edouard Daladier, Neville Chamberlain and Benito Mussolini (who had acted as intermediary).